The Volcano (nightclub): History

-The building was demolished and remained vacant for some time before being used as a site to build housing.
+The building was demolished and the lot remained vacant for some time before being redeveloped for residential units.

 Feature in Trainspotting

-The Volcano appears in a scene in Danny Boyle's 1996 Trainspotting, in the scene character Mark Renton meets schoolgirl Diane.
+The Volcano appears in a scene in Danny Boyle's 1996 film Trainspotting, in the scene character Mark Renton meets Diane.

 The suggestion to use the location to shoot the scene was made to Boyle by Bobby Paterson, the bass guitarist of Love and Money band.